Leasing or purchasing, which makes more sense?

-Leasing required equipment to start a small business is a relatively attractive option as compared to outright purchase.
+Leasing required equipment to start a small business is a relatively attractive option as compared to an outright purchase.
 Leasing equipment provides additional tax savings, requires no down payments and bears no risk of asset value depreciation.

-No down payments are important because adding a new piece of equipment to your business involves some additional costs such as delivery, installation and maintenance charges, payment of which is often included within the down payment when equipment is purchased, while the lender pays only for a part of the actual value of the item.
+No down payments are essential because adding a new piece of equipment to your business involves some additional costs such as delivery, installation and maintenance charges, amount of which is often included within the down payment when equipment is purchased, while the lender pays only for a part of the actual value of the item.
 These costs are factored into the monthly payments for leased equipment, thus freeing up additional capital for the small business owner to apply in other, and more critical, areas of the business.

-Another advantageous factor is that leasing equipment is relatively easier and faster, with no requirements in terms of a business plan, financial statements, tax returns or other paperwork for items valued below $100,000.
-All that is usually required is a simple form, similar to a credit card application, and which is usually approved next day at the most.
+Another advantageous factor is that leasing equipment is relatively easier and faster, with no requirements concerning a business plan, financial statements, tax returns or other paperwork for items valued below $100,000.
+All that is usually required is a simple form, similar to a credit card application, and which is generally approved next day at the most.

 There are thousands of professional leasing companies and also companies which offer leased equipment for specific industries.
-The rates, and terms and conditions, may differ, as would any additional clauses, such as buy options in the future.
+The rates and terms and conditions may differ, as would any additional clauses, such as buy options in the future.
 You are advised to consult your attorney and go through the lease agreement carefully, and to talk with a valuation consultant knowledgeable with your particular industry, to understand the long term implications of leasing a specific piece of equipment.